geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex2_SharePoint_Online.md

 	- Site name: **Human Resources**

 	- Group email address: this is the alias for the group email address.
 As you typed in **Human Resources** in the **Site name** field, the same text automatically prefilled in this field, although the blank space was removed so that it appears as one word.
+Do not change this default value.

-	- Group owner: type **Libby**, and in the window that appears displaying the users whose first name starts with Libby, select **Libby Hayward**.
+	- Group owner: type **Diego**, and in the window that appears displaying the users whose first name starts with Diego, select **Diego Siciliani**.

 	- Select a language: Select your appropriate language